 ACLS aims to reach the best possible outcome for individuals who are going through a life-threatening event.
 ACLS is a set of evidence-based responses that are easy enough to be memorized in stressful moments.
 These ACLS guidelines and protocols have been put together through the experience of experts in the field, patient case studies, clinical studies, and years of research.
 The curriculum published by the International Liaison Committee on Resuscitation (ILCOR) is the gold standard in the United States and around the world.

-The AHA has typically released updates to its Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) guidelines every five years; these were most recently updated in 2015.
+The ILCOR has typically released updates to its Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) guidelines every five years; these were most recently updated in 2015.
 However, there will no longer be a wait of five years between every update; updated recommendations will always be maintained online at ECCguidelines.heart.org.
-The references and teachings in this handbook should be used in addition to the updated guidelines published by the AHA online, with the goal of referring to the most recent rationales in their practice of ACLS.
+The references and teachings in this handbook should be used in addition to the updated guidelines published by the ILCOR online, with the goal of referring to the most recent rationales in their practice of ACLS.